Sotorasib for Non-Small Cell Lung Cancer

 The trial does not specify if you need to stop taking your current medications, but you must not have received any systemic therapy within 21 days before joining.
 Additionally, you cannot use strong inducers of CYP3A4 or CYP3A4 sensitive substrates within 14 days before and during the trial.

-What makes the drug Sotorasib unique for treating non-small cell lung cancer?
+What evidence suggests that Sotorasib might be an effective treatment for non-small cell lung cancer?

 Who Is on the Research Team?